honeycombio/terraform-provider-honeycombio/CONTRIBUTING.md

 Most of the tests are acceptance tests, which will call real APIs.
 To run the tests you'll need to have access to a Honeycomb account/team.
 If not, you can create a new free team to run the majority of the tests.

-The tests for SLOs require a Pro Plus team, while the tests for the Query Data API require an Enterprise team.
+Some tests, such as those for SLOs and those for the Query Data API require an Enterprise team.

 Additionally, the test for a Slack recipient requires that the Slack authorization be [set up with the team ahead of time](https://docs.honeycomb.io/working-with-your-data/triggers/#slack)